 Teacher preparation faculty must design curriculum which immediately introduces student teachers to literacy theory to establish the foundation and expectation that all student teachers, pre-K-12, will become literacy coaches or resources for their students.
-Effective curriculum should include theory and research-informed practice that aligns with all academic subjects, including a traditional skills course such as Mathematics.
-It is critical that education students are taught the effective literacy practices outlined in the effective literacy practices section of this plan.
+Effective curriculum should include theory and researchinformed practice that align with all academic subjects, including a traditional skills course such as Mathematics.
+It is critical that education students are taught the effective literacy practices outlined in the Effective Literacy Practices & Literacy Development section of this plan.
 It is these research-informed practices that will support students' literacy development.
 Teachers at the earliest grades will be given the incredible responsibility of teaching their young students how to read.
 Systematic and explicit foundational skills instruction will be crucial to get students off to an early start and everyone in the system to the upstream, as referenced in the earlier fable.